 "Exposure to celebrity drama, and the implicit acceptance that this type of behaviour is normal, can have a real impact on the way girls behave and interact with each other," says documentary filmmaker and women's advocate.
 "It's important that girls learn to recognise what's real and what's manipulated to attract eyeballs and viewers."

 When we asked 11-year-old Becky what she wants to be when she grows up, she responded instantly: "Famous!"
 When asked what she wanted to be famous for, she had more trouble deciding.

 It seems the norm for girls to aspire to 'celebrity' with no real consideration for where that fame may come from.
 In her book, Think: Straight Talk for Women to Stay Smart in a Dumbed-Down World, author Lisa Bloom reveals that 25% of young American women would rather win America's Next Top Model than the Nobel Peace Prize

-In a recent study by Girlguiding UK (2mb), 37% of girls said they compare themselves to celebrities most of the time.
+In a recent study by Girlguiding UK (PDF,2mb), 37% of girls said they compare themselves to celebrities most of the time.

 From fantasy to fact

 Discussing the realities of famous people's lives and showing your child what goes on behind the cameras will start them thinking about how much effort goes into celebrities' appearances and the images we see on screen and in magazines.